310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu worried %}
 I-I apologize.
-I did not expect anyone not to know about it, and nobody asked me about it, either…
+I did not expect anyone to be unaware about it, and nobody asked me about it, either…
 {% endbubble %}

 ## Chapter 3